Child Safe Shutters: The Complete Perth Family Guide

 Are plantation shutters safer than corded blinds?

 Yes.
-Plantation shutters are typically cordless, removing a major strangulation hazard present in many corded blinds.
+Plantation and roller shutters are usually cordless—removing the main strangulation risk found in many blinds.

 Do I still need window locks if I install shutters?